retnikt/nodebook/backend/README.md

 To get started, run `docker-compose up -d`.
 This will start all necessary containers, and the server will reload automatically when you make changes to the code, because the code is mounted as a Host volume.
 You can then access the backend API at http://localhost/api.

+Development and running outside Docker is not supported and will not work.
+All shell scripts in the `scripts/` folder should only be used inside the container.

+You can run the app with a [pydevd](https://github.com/fabioz/PyDev.Debugger) debug server (running on your host) attached by editing `docker-compose.override.yml` to change the container command.
+The debugger will use port 4567 by default, or customisably in the `$PYDEVD_PORT` environment variable. `pydevd` is supported by major IDEs including Visual Studio Code and JetBrains PyCharm.

 There is automatically generated API documentation using Swagger UI at http://localhost/api/docs.

 Note that if you make changes to the project requirements (see Pipfile) or Dockerfile, the changes will not be reflected until you run `docker-compose up -d --build`.